Death and state funeral of Pierre Trudeau: Funeral service

 Jimmy Carter, Fidel Castro, and the Aga Khan, were honorary pallbearers together with Leonard Cohen and Trudeau's cabinet colleague Marc Lalonde.
 Several thousand people congregated outside the Basilica to watch the funeral on giant screens.

 As the casket entered the basilica, the choir sang J.S.
 Bach's "Jesu, Joy of Man's Desiring."
 Then the Archbishop of Montreal, Cardinal Jean-Claude Turcotte, gave the invocation.
 Sacha Trudeau gave a reading followed by Gounod's "Ave Maria".

 After the readings, eulogies were delivered by Trudeau's friends Roy Heenan and former Senator Jacques Hébert; and then, memorably, by Trudeau's eldest son Justin, whose moving tribute to his father reduced many listeners to tears.
 Justin's eulogy, in English and French, concluded with the words, "Je t'aime, papa ("I love you, dad"), followed by spontaneous applause from the audience before he laid his head on his father's casket and wept.

-After the service, which concluded with the singing of the national anthem, the casket was brought out of the Basilica and placed in the hearse for the trip to the St-Remi-de-Napierville Cemetery for burial in the Trudeau family plot.
-Only Trudeau's immediate family was present for the interment.
+After the service, which concluded with the singing of the national anthem, the casket was brought out of the Basilica and placed in the hearse for the trip to St-Rémi-de-Napierville Cemetery in Saint-Rémi, Quebec.
+Only Trudeau's immediate family was present when he was laid to rest in the Trudeau family mausoleum.